Bumblebee00/libri/README.md

 Early Retirement Extreme - Jacob Lund Fisker
 Your money or yout life - Vicky Robin
 The New Media Epidemic.
-The Undermining of Society, Family, and Our Own Soul - Jean-Claude Larchet
+The Undermining of Society, Family, and Our Own Soul - Jean-Claude Larchet Insisting On the Impossible, The Life of Edwin Land - Victor K. McElheny

 # Ottenuti da leggere
 So good they can't ignore you - Cal Newport